UniWrighte/se-chat-dark-theme-plus/README.md

 ## SE Chat Dark Theme Plus

+NOTE: This is a port of the original Chrome extension for firefox browser.

 work in progress theme for StackExchange chats, also includes 'plugins' for additional features.

 [![](http://i.imgur.com/RLxQIoP.png)](http://i.imgur.com/cVSJtWC.png)